-Time-Honored Principles and a Wealth of Experience Guide our Coaching Process
+Time-Honored Principles and Experience

-We believe in client partnership throughout the executive coaching process.
+We believe in client involvement throughout the executive coaching process.
 We guide clients through the planning, lead the development effort, and help create the environment to ensure growth and success – short term & well into the future.

 Each client is unique, therefore each executive coaching project is customized to the organization’s need as well as to the individual leaders being developed.

 We begin after receiving an invitation for an introductory visit or phone call.
-We learn what type of coaching a client is looking for, explore the need for an executive coach, determine the scope of work, and discuss what outcomes clients expect to achieve.
+We learn what type of coaching a company is looking for, explore the need for an executive coach, determine the scope of work, and discuss what outcomes clients expect to achieve.

 At this stage, we are introduced to the individuals being offered executive coaching.
 In conjunction with the organization, we present information and respond to questions.
 The individual is then given the choice to participate in executive coaching.